Interplay between band structure and Hund's correlation to increase T$_{c}$ in FeSe

-In this work we isolate the effect of ``Hundness'' by making excursions in the Hund's parameter $J$ as a free parameter.
-We further show, using constrained RPA, that $J$ can be tuned by varying the screening through, e.g. changes in the geometry such as the change from bulk to monolayer.
-We also show that while Hundness plays a central role, it alone does not control $T_{c}$.
-For FeSe in particular, we show that Hundness primarily affects the $d_{xy}$ orbital, and that in addition to $J$ the position of this orbital is crucial in governing $T_{c}$.
+In this work we calculate the superconducting instability using a new high fidelity, \emph{ab initio} approach~\cite{nickel,questaal_paper}.
+For the one-particle Green's function it combines the quasiparticle self consistent \emph{GW} (QS\emph{GW}) approximation~\cite{kotani} with CTQMC solver~\cite{hauleqmc,gull} based dynamical mean field theory (DMFT)~\cite{georges1996}.
+This framework~\cite{prx,Baldini} is extended by computing the local vertex from the two-particle Green's function by DMFT~\cite{hyowon_thesis,yin}, which is combined with nonlocal bubble diagrams to construct a Bethe-Salpeter equation~\cite{swag19,prl20,boehnke}.
+The latter is solved to yield the essential two-particle spin and charge susceptibilities $\chi^{d}$ and $\chi^{m}$ --- physical observables which provide an important benchmark.
+Moreover they supply ingredients needed for the Eliashberg equation, which yields eigenvalues and eigenfunctions that describe instabilities to superconductivity.
+We will denote QS\emph{GW}\textsuperscript{ {++}} as a shorthand for the four-tier QS\emph{GW}+DMFT+BSE+Eliashberg theory.
+The numerical implementation is discussed in Pashov et al.~\cite{questaal_paper} .

-We begin with a high fidelity \emph{ab initio} Hamiltonian, which merges quasiparticle self consistent \emph{GW} (QS\emph{GW}) approximation~\cite{kotani} with dynamical mean field theory (DMFT)~\cite{nickel,prx,swag19}.
-The latter is solved for all five Fe-$3d$ orbitals using a Continuous time Quantum Monte Carlo technique (CTQMC) on a rotationally invariant Coulomb interaction.
-QS\emph{GW} captures non-local dynamic correlation particularly well in the charge channel~\cite{tomc, questaal-paper}, but cannot adequately capture effects of spin fluctuations.
+QS\emph{GW}\textsuperscript{ {++}} has high fidelity because QS\emph{GW} captures non-local dynamic correlation particularly well in the charge channel~\cite{tomc, questaal_paper}, but cannot adequately capture effects of spin fluctuations.
 DMFT does an excellent job at the latter, which are strong but mostly controlled by a local effective interaction given by $U$ and $J$.
-These are calculated within the constrained RPA from the QS\emph{GW} Hamiltonian using an approach similar to that of Ref.~\cite{christoph}.
+These are calculated within the constrained RPA~\cite{aryasetiawan} from the QS\emph{GW} Hamiltonian using an approach~\cite{questaal_paper} similar to that of Ref.~\cite{christoph}.
+That it can well describe superconductivity in a parameter-free manner has now been established in several Hund's materials~\cite{swag19,prl20}.
+In FeSe, we have also shown\cite{nemat} that it reproduces the main features of neutron structure factor~\cite{adroja,boothroyd}.

-Given a self-energy generated by QS\emph{GW}+DMFT, spin and charge susceptibilities are obtained via the solutions of non-local Bethe Salpeter equation that links the local vertex (computed from the two-particle Green's function by DMFT) and nonlocal bubble diagrams.
-The numerical implementation is discussed in Pashov et. al.~\cite{questaal-paper} and codes are available on the open source electron structure suite Questaal~\cite{questaal}.
-Additionally we compute the particle-particle vertex functions and solve the linearized Eliashberg equation~\cite{hyowon_thesis,yin,swag19} to compute the superconducting susceptibilities and eigenvalues of superconducting gap instabilities.
-QS\emph{GW}+DMFT+BSE reproduces the main features of neutron structure factor~\cite{adroja,boothroyd}.
-Starting from the observed structure and \emph{ab initio} Hamiltonian as a reference,